 For more information, please be sure to visit Blind Sailing International.

-The Gay S. Lynn Memorial Trophy is the highest award presented by the Committee for Sailors with Disabilities and is given annually to a person, volunteer, professional, or a organization, that is recognized as having made an outstanding contribution to disabled sailors and the sport of adaptive sailing over a sustained period of time.
+The Gay S. Lynn Memorial Trophy is awarded annually to a person that is selected by the Para Sailing Committee as having made an outstanding contribution for sailors with disabilities and the sport of adaptive sailing over a sustained period of time.

 Are you looking for a particular piece of equipment to increase access to the water at your center and not quite sure where to look for ideas?
 US Sailing is here to help!
 If you can't find what you are looking for please contact our Adaptive Programs Department for assistance.

 An in-depth Life Jacket and Rescue Study of Boaters with Adaptive Needs conducted by Clagett Regatta